waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Test Plan:** Talk to all NPCs in the gatehouse before attempting to exit north.
 *   **Hidden Item Interaction (Postponed):** Attempting to pick up the hidden Super Potion at (4, 18) in Goldenrod Underground.
     *   **Hypothesis 1 (Failed, Turn 25104):** Interaction requires standing *on* the item tile.
-        *   Test: Stood on (4, 18) and pressed A while facing Up, Down, Left, and Right.
-        *   Result: Failed.
     *   **Hypothesis 2 (Failed, Turn 25104):** Interaction requires standing *below* the item tile.
-        *   Test: Stood on (4, 19), faced up, and pressed A.
-        *   Result: Failed.
     *   **Hypothesis 3 (Aborted):** Interaction requires standing *adjacent* to the item tile.
-        *   Test 3a Attempt (Turns 25172-25183): Attempted to move to (3, 18) to test interaction from the left.
-Encountered persistent position hallucinations and movement failures, preventing the test from being properly executed.
     *   Conclusion: This location is causing repeated errors.
 Abandoning attempts to acquire this item for now to break the loop and continue exploration.

 ## XII.
 Puzzle Notes: Goldenrod Underground
-*   **WARP_CARPET_DOWN Tile (Failed Hypotheses):**
-    *   Hypothesis 1: Stepping on the tile at (21, 29) triggers the warp.
+*   **WARP_CARPET_DOWN Tile:** My initial hypotheses that simple movement would activate the warps failed.
+The tile is traversable, but its warp function appears to require an external trigger.
+*   **Crate Switch Hypothesis (Failed):** Systematic testing of all accessible crate-like floor tiles and wall sections in the main underground area yielded no results.
+This hypothesis is invalid.
+*   **Wall Panel Switch Hypothesis (In Progress):** My current hypothesis is that one of the wall panels in the Switch Room is a switch.
+    *   Test 1: Panel at (18, 27) from below at (18, 28).
 Result: Failed.
-    *   Hypothesis 2: Stepping *down* onto the tile from (21, 28) triggers the warp.
-Result: Failed.
-    *   Conclusion: Simple movement does not seem to activate these warps.
-Activation is likely tied to an external trigger, such as a switch.
-*   **Hidden Item Trigger Hypothesis (Failed):** Interacting with hidden items (Antidote at (17, 8), Parlyz Heal at (6, 13)) from adjacent tiles did not trigger any event.
-This hypothesis is invalid.
-*   **Crate Switch Hypothesis (In Progress):** My current hypothesis is that one of the crate-like walls is a switch.
-Initial tests at (4, 23) and (5, 23) failed.
-I am now proceeding with a systematic test of all accessible crates from left to right, ensuring I stand below and face up as per system guidance.
-*   **Sign Clue Hypothesis (Failed):** Reading the sign at (19, 6) next to the locked door revealed it only says 'NO ENTRY BEYOND THIS POINT'.
-It is not a clue.
-Conclusion: The solution is not directly related to this sign.
-*   Untested: VOID (Appears impassable, needs verification).
+*   **Alternative Hypotheses for Switch Room Puzzle:**
+    1.  **Sequence Hypothesis:** The switches must be pressed in a specific, unknown order.
+    2.  **Item/Event Hypothesis:** The puzzle requires an item or event completion from elsewhere in Goldenrod City to be solvable.

 ## XIII.
-Reflection & Strategic Pivots (Turn 25431)
+Reflection & Strategic Pivots
-*   **Void Tile Testing:** The `VOID` tile type is present on the current map but its traversability is undocumented.
+*   **Void Tile Testing:** The `VOID` tile type is present on some maps but its traversability is undocumented.
 I must test it at the next available opportunity.
-*   **Underground Puzzle - Alternative Hypotheses:** My 'Crate Switch Hypothesis' has failed multiple times.
-If a systematic test of all accessible crate-like floor tiles fails, I will consider the following alternatives:
-    1. The trigger is not a crate/switch interaction.
-    2. The puzzle requires an item or event completion from elsewhere in Goldenrod City.
-*   **Exit Strategy:** If all remaining crate-like floor tiles are tested with no result, I will abandon this puzzle for now, exit the Goldenrod Underground, and focus on finding the Gym or exploring the rest of the city.
-This will prevent me from getting stuck on a potentially optional or time-gated puzzle.
+*   **Exit Strategy:** If all hypotheses for the Goldenrod Underground puzzle fail, I will abandon it, exit the area, and focus on finding the Gym or exploring the rest of the city to prevent getting stuck.
+(Strategy executed in turn 25435).